NivenT/nivent.github.io/_posts/blog/2018-09-18-abs-val-p-adic.md

 <div class="definition">
     A metric space $(X,d)$ is called <b>complete</b> if every Cauchy sequence converges.
 </div>
 Cauchy sequences look like they should converge; in the tail of the sequence, there's barely any difference between one term and the next so you would expect that it eventually converges to some point.
 As the example above shows, this isn't true in general, so complete spaces are extra nice.
-In particular, complete spaces coming from a non-Archimedean norm has a very simple criterion for convergence.
+In particular, complete spaces coming from a non-Archimedean norm have a very simple criterion for convergence of series.
 <div class="lemma">
     $\abs{x+y}\ge\abs{x}-\abs{y}$
 </div>